SweetenersAdd to favorites

 - Maple syrup also contains nutritionally significant amounts of zinc and manganese.

 - Compared to honey, maple syrup has 15 times more calcium and 1/10 as much sodium.

-- Maple syrup is a unique ingredient, smooth and silky textured, with a sweet, distinctive flavor – hints of caramel with overtones of toffee will not do – and a rare color, amber set alight.
-It is uniquely different from any other.
+- Maple syrup is a unique ingredient, smooth and silky textured, with a sweet, distinctive flavor – hints of caramel with overtones of toffee.

 - Mesquite is a relation of carob, though it is lighter in color and has a very different taste.
-Mesquite powder has a molasses-like flavor with a slight hint of caramel.
-It is high in minerals, protein and calcium, and tastes a little like a slightly bitter caramel.
-It is also slightly sweet.
+It has a slightly sweet molasses-like flavor with a slight hint of caramel.

 - Mesquite powder is ground from the entire pod, including the seed, it is high in protein (11–17%).
 It is also rich in: Lysine, Calcium, Magnesium, Potassium, Iron, Zinc, Dietary fiber

 - Mesquite is also highly effective in balancing blood sugar.
 Because its sugar is in the form of fructose, which does not require insulin for metabolism, mesquite helps maintain a constant blood sugar level for a sustained period of time.
 It supports the diet of diabetics, and helps maintain a healthy insulin system in others.